by Jorge Icaza (1906-1978)

 “Good.
 Take a seat.”

 “Thank you very much.
 Thank you kindly.
 I must express my regret.
 He-he-he… I’m sure you’ll understand.
 Duties are duties… I… My superiors…They…” muttered the chulla, trying in vain to be friendly.
-He wanted to employ his repertoire of exquisite manners from his aristocratic dreams but they remained dormant because he couldn’t shake off a sticky anguish that was making his hands tremble and his legs feel numb and tingly.
+He wanted to employ his repertoire of exquisite manners from his aristocratic dreams but they remained dormant.
+He couldn’t shake off the clinging agony that was making his hands tremble and his legs go numb.
 On other occasions (very few, of course), he’d been able to easily get along among posh people.
 But he hadn’t felt naked back then, whereas now he felt himself teetering on the verge of a stupid contradiction.
 Was it the Presidential Candidate’s wife’s malicious and domineering demeanor?
 Was it the enticing murmur of perfume and merriment that was trickling in from the next room?

 In response, the young man made a gesture indicating that he was not at fault.